-- Before leaving home, parents should make sure that children do not have loose drawstrings or ties on their children's clothing as a precautionary measure against strangling or choking.
+- Before leaving home, check your children’s clothing for loose drawstrings or ties as a precautionary measure against strangling or choking.

 Boarding the Bus

-- Wait for the bus to come to a complete stop before approaching the curb.
+- Set a good precedent.
+Wait for the bus to come to a complete stop before approaching the curb.